jlolling/talendcomp_tSAPRFC/README.md

 ![Job here the input component schema](https://github.com/jlolling/talendcomp_tSAPRFC/blob/master/doc/tSAPRFCTableInput_schema.png)

 If the actual query have fields with / or spaces in such case set the actual database column as database column and rename it for the schema

+Note: In case of there are exceptions caused by a missing CFLF.
+It turns out, a change of the port helps because e.g. the MySQL driver use this port as internal port for communication.